galaxyproject/training-material/faqs/gtn/gtn_news_create_post.md

 **Creating the news post**

-Have a look at the existing news items in the [`news/_posts/` folder](https://github.com/galaxyproject/training-material/tree/main/news/_posts) for the GTN repository for some examples.
+Have a look at the existing news items in the [`news/_posts/` folder](https://github.com/galaxyproject/training-material/tree/main/news/_posts) of the GTN repository for some examples.

 A news post is a markdown file that looks as follows: